shuyanzhu/report_bug/readme.md

 error: could not compile `report_bug` (bin "report_bug") due to previous error; 2 warnings emitted
 ```

-Compiles when comment use tokio:
+Compiles when comment `use tokio`:
 ```rust
 fn main() {
     // use tokio;